TopGApps/Recap/README.md

 - **Usefulness**: We have a well-defined target user persona—students who need personalized quizzes to reinforce their learning.
 Our solution addresses specific user needs by allowing input from various resources like images, URLs, and plaintext.
 The app's design ensures that it meets these needs effectively, helping users to better understand and retain the concepts they are studying.

 - **Execution**: The solution is well-designed and adheres to software engineering practices.
 The LLM component is also well-designed and follows Machine Learning (ML)/LLM best practices.
 By leveraging SwiftUI, we ensure that our app is not only visually appealing but also highly accessible and inclusive.
-The app's architecture and code quality
+The app's architecture and code quality are robust, modular, and maintainable, ensuring that it can be easily extended and updated in the future.
+We follow best practices such as code reviews and continuous integration to maintain high standards of code quality and reliability.

 ## Disclaimers
 - When inputting your personal API key, be aware of the fact that on a free account, your prompts are linked to your identity and are used to train their models.